All About Real Estate Guarantees: 3 Types + 2 Alternatives

 Bad boy guarantees are also known as recourse carve-out guarantees — but that’s not nearly as catchy.

-A bad boy guarantee ensures that a developer keeps working on the property in good faith.
+A bad boy guarantee ensures that a developer continues working on the property in good faith.

 Construction delays and other holdups are bound to happen.
-But bad boy guarantees are there to guard against overtly negative acts.
-Bad boy acts include things like fraud, construction or regulatory violations, or bankruptcy.
+But bad boy guarantees are meant to guard against overtly negative acts.
+Bad boy acts include fraud, construction or regulatory violations, or bankruptcy.

 completion guarantee type of real estate guarantee